Typography Options In Avada

 Google & Font Awesome Fonts Mode

-As part of the Privacy Settings, located at Avada > Options > Privacy, you will find the Google & Font Awesome Fonts Mode option.
-To allow you to be fully compliant with the GDPR, you can choose to download Google and Font Awesome Fonts locally on to your server, or you can set the option to CDN to use the Google and Font Awesome CDNs.
+Also, in the Privacy Settings, located at Avada > Options > Privacy, you will find the Google & Font Awesome Fonts Mode option.
+To allow you to be fully compliant with GDPR, you can choose to download Google and Font Awesome Fonts locally onto your server, or you can set the option to CDN to use the Google and Font Awesome CDNs.

 Google & Font Awesome Fonts Mode